 What is flexibility?

-We all know about strengthening muscles, and stretching muscles.
-Exercises that are designed to make the muscles and body stronger and longer.
+We all know about strengthening and stretching muscles.
+Exercises that are designed to make them and body stronger and longer.
 But flexibility is the combination of these two elements, making the body adaptable, bendable and strong in extended positions.

 In extreme cases when they don’t have the time to respond appropriately they will allow part of the muscle to tear to protect the whole.
-Yes tearing muscle is sometimes a defence mechanism that benefit’s the muscle, but then ask anyone trying to build muscle and they’ll already know, micro-tears are what build muscle, damage and repair, apparently.
-In truth though most muscles are long enough to allow you to achieve the majority of positions but if they are not strong enough to support that posture then they won’t allow themselves to be lengthened.
+Yes, tearing it is sometimes a defence mechanism that is a benefit, but then ask anyone trying to build mass and they’ll already know, micro-tears are what build mass, damage and repair, apparently.
+In truth though most are long enough to allow you to achieve the majority of positions but if they are not strong enough to support that posture then they won’t allow themselves to be lengthened.

 So back to the splits.
-I surely did not want to tear muscle in that most sensitive groin area.
-So I had to make sure the muscles felt comfortable in the splits position and strong enough to support my weight.
+I surely did not want to tear them in that most sensitive groin area.
+So I had to make sure they felt comfortable in the splits position and strong enough to support my weight.
 And there it was.
-The muscles, in order to lengthen so that I could achieve the splits had to be strong enough to maintain that position comfortably.
-The pelvic muscles had to strong enough to hold the pelvis at the right angle and the spine and its muscles had to be strong enough to hold their position.
+In order to lengthen so that I could achieve the splits had to be strong enough to maintain that position comfortably.
+The pelvic ones had to strong enough to hold the pelvis at the right angle and the spine and its muscles had to be strong enough to hold their position.
 Stretching was only half the answer, not even half, strength was even more important, but strength in a structurally weaker position.
 Flexibility!

 Benefits of Flexibility